ivannotes/blog-post/develop_single_app_with_react.md

 ### Get Started

+When I frist wrote this article I have been played with front-end for a couple of weeks, have to admit the javascript world changed a lot since last time I touched it about six years ago.
+In this post I will share what I have learned in working with React and webpack to build a single page app.

 #### What Is Webpack & What I Use It For

 From Webpack's website it claims itself as "module bundler" which actually took me a while to really understand what's the meaning behind.
-By using webpack we could make good use of ES6, sass, less, jade or anything with specific loader to compile all those stuff into underlaying browser aware static assets.
-What's more webpack does understand the dependencies, the compiled static assets can be split into smaller files with related content only, this is actually what I like the most.
+By using webpack we could make good use of ES6, sass, less, jade or anything with specific loaders to compile all those stuff into underlaying browser aware static assets.
+What's more, webpack does understand the dependencies, the compiled static assets can be split into smaller files with related content only, this is actually what I like the most.
 But Webpack is more than this, it supports plugins, so if you want to customize it: like compression, you could just apply a compression plugin to do it.

-Webpack also provide tools for debugging, for example: dev-tools and dev-server which make debugging a little bit easier.
-So for myself I use webpack as a compiler for compilers, one tool to integrate all configuration for building static assets, a package tool but smart.
+Webpack also provides tools for debugging: dev-tools and dev-server which make debugging a little bit easier.
+In short, I use webpack as a compiler for compilers, one tool to integrate all configuration for building static assets, a package tool but smart.

 #### First Impression With React

-React is "just the UI" framework, it encourage you to use it with other exist tools together to carry out M and C in "MVC" pattern, but react itself only focus on V. It has better performance because of virtual DOM and one way data flow to reduce the over complexity traditional bi-direction data bind involves.
-And another thing I like react is JSX, by using JSX the template and code can be separated more naturally and improve readability a lot.
-And with the life-cycle interfaces React provide we could easily integrate with other non-react libraries.
+React is "just the UI" framework, it encourages you to use it with other exist tools together to carry out M and C in classic "MVC" pattern, but react itself only focus on V. It has better performance because of virtual DOM and one way data flow to reduce the over complexity traditional bi-direction data bind involves.
+And another thing I like react is JSX, by using JSX the template and code can be separated more naturally which improves readability a lot.
+And with the life-cycle interfaces React provides we could easily integrate with other non-react libraries.

 #### Bird's-eye view For Tools I Use To Build A Single App

-Webpack and React are like the core team members I use to build a single App, but that's not enough, there are still some necessary component like local data storage, network interaction, UI Component libraries need to be handled properly, below is a graph explains what are in the tool chain and how they communicate with each other.
+Webpack and React are like the core team members I use to build a single App, but that's not enough, there are still some necessary components like local data storage, network interaction, UI Component libraries need to be handled properly.
+Below is a graph explains what are in the tool chain and how they communicate with each other.

 ![Architecture](front_end_structure.png)